Narva culture: History of research

-For a long time archaeologists believed that the first inhabitants of the region were Finnic, who were pushed north by people of the Corded Ware culture.
+For a long time, archaeologists believed that the first inhabitants of the region were Finno-Ugric, who were pushed north by people of the Corded Ware culture.
 In 1931, Latvian archaeologist Eduards Šturms was the first to note that artifacts found near the Zebrus Lake in Latvia were different and possibly belonged to a separate archaeological culture.
 In early 1950s settlements on the Narva River were excavated.
 Lembit Jaanits and Nina Gurina grouped the findings with similar artifacts from eastern Baltic region and described the Narva culture.

 At first, it was believed that Narva culture ended with the appearance of the Corded Ware culture.
 However, newer research extended it up to the Bronze Age.
 As Narva culture spanned several millennia and encompassed a large territory, archaeologists attempted to subdivide the culture into regions or periods.
 For example, in Lithuania two regions are distinguished: southern (under influence of the Neman culture) and western (with major settlements found in Šventoji).
-There is an academic debate what ethnicity the Narva culture represented: speakers of Finno-Ugric languages or other Europids, preceding the arrival of the Indo-Europeans.
+There is an academic debate what ethnicity the Narva culture represented: Finno-Ugrians or other Europids, preceding the arrival of the Indo-Europeans.
 It is also unclear how the Narva culture fits with the arrival of the Indo-Europeans (Corded Ware and Globular Amphora cultures) and the formation of the Baltic tribes.

 Genetics

 Mathieson (2015) analyzed a large number of individuals buried at the Zvejnieki burial ground, most of whom were affiliated with the Kunda culture and the succeeding Narva culture.
 The mtDNA extracted belonged exclusively to haplotypes of U5, U4 and U2.
 With regards to Y-DNA, the vast majority of samples belonged to R1b1a1a haplotypes and I2a1 haplotypes.
 The results affirmed that the Kunda and Narva cultures were about 70% WHG and 30% EHG.
 The nearby contemporary Pit–Comb Ware culture was on the contrary found to be about 65% EHG.
-And individual from the Corded Ware culture, which would eventually succeed the Narva culture, was found to have genetic relations with the Yamnaya culture.
+An individual from the Corded Ware culture, which would eventually succeed the Narva culture, was found to have genetic relations with the Yamnaya culture.

 Jones et al. (2017) examined the remains of a male of the Narva culture buried c.
 5780-5690 BC.
 He was found to be a carrier of the paternal haplogroup R1b1b and the maternal haplogroup U2e1.
 People of the Narva culture and preceding Kunda culture were determined to have closer genetic affinity with Western Hunter-Gatherers (WHGs) than Eastern Hunter-Gatherers (EHGs).

 Saag et al. (2017) determined haplogroup U5a2d in a Narva male.

 Mittnik et al. (2018) analyzed 24 Narva individuals.
 Of the four samples of Y-DNA extracted, one belonged to I2a1a2a1a, one belonged to I2a1b, one belonged to I, and one belonged to R1.
 Of the ten samples of mtDNA extracted, eight belonged to U5 haplotypes, one belonged to U4a1, and one belonged to H11.
 U5 haplotypes were common among Western Hunter-Gatherers (WHGs) and Scandinavian Hunter-Gatherers (SHGs).
 Genetic influence from Eastern Hunter-Gatherers (EHGs) was also detected.